Boston and Albany Railroad: Newton Lower Falls

 The short 1.25 mile Newton Lower Falls Branch opened in 1847, splitting from the main line just west of Riverside to Newton Lower Falls.

 Saxonville

 The Saxonville Branch opened in 1846, running 3.87 miles (6.2 km) from Natick to Saxonville.
-It hase been converted into the Cochituate Rail Trail.
+It has been converted into the Cochituate Rail Trail.

 Framingham

 The Framingham branch opened in 1849, running 2.06 miles (3.3 km) from Framingham to Framingham Centre.
 The Agricultural Branch Railroad was incorporated in 1847 and opened in 1855, continuing the branch to Northborough, and to Pratts Junction in 1866.
 It was leased by the B&W in 1853, but consolidated into the Boston, Clinton, Fitchburg and New Bedford Railroad in 1876 and leased to the Old Colony Railroad in 1879 after changing its name to the Boston, Clinton and Fitchburg Railroad in 1867.
 This company also used the Framingham branch as part of its main line.